nathanl/authority/README.markdown

 <a name="users">
 ### Users

-In whatever class represents a logged-in user in your application, `include Authority::UserAbilities`.
+    # Whatever class represents a logged-in user in your app
+    class User
+      # Adds `can_create?(resource)`, etc
+      include Authority::Abilities
+    ...
+    end

 <a name="models">
 ### Models

-In every model, `include Authority::Abilities`.
-Give every model an [Authorizer](#authorizers).
-By default, the `Llama` model will look for a `LlamaAuthorizer`.
-To specify a different one, call `authorizer_name UngulateAuthorizer`; this way, the `UngulateAuthorizer` could also protect the `Zebra` and `Antelope` models, or the `AdminAuthorizer` could protect business-critical models.
+    class Article
+      # Adds `creatable_by?(user)`, etc
+      include Authority::Abilities

+      # Without this, ArticleAuthorizer is assumed
+      authorizer_name AdminAuthorizer
+      ...
+    end

 <a name="authorizers">
 ### Authorizers

-Add your authorizers under `app/authorizers`, subclassing `Authority::Authorizer` or your own authorizer class.
-(See `rails g authority:authorizers --help`.)
+Add your authorizers under `app/authorizers`, subclassing `Authority::Authorizer`.

 These are where your actual authorization logic goes.
 Here's how it works:

 - Instance methods answer questions about model instances, like "can this user update this **particular** widget?"
 (Within an instance method, you can get the model instance with `resource`).
   - Any instance method you don't define (for example, if you didn't make a `def deletable_by?(user)`) will fall back to the corresponding class method.
 In other words, if you haven't said whether a user can update **this particular** widget, we'll decide by checking whether they can update **any** widget.
 - Class methods answer questions about model classes, like "is it **ever** permissible for this user to update a Widget?"
-  - Any class method you don't define (for example, if you didn't make a `def self.updatable_by?(user)`) will fall back to your [configurable default strategy](#default_strategies).
+  - Any class method you don't define (for example, if you didn't make a `def self.updatable_by?(user)`) will fall back to your configurable [default strategy](#default_strategies).

 For example: